hegebharat/AlexNet-model-in-TensorflowLite/README.md

   5) Once the model is trained TensorflowLite is used to conver it to compress the model.
 For compression "Post training Quantatization" technique is used.

+  6) .ftlite file(converted file after quantization) can be visualized using https://lutzroeder.github.io/netron/